tianshu129/foqat/User Manual.md

 * #### Output

 Output is a dataframe which contain a time series with a new time resolution.
+If dealing with wind speed and wind direction, columns for wind speed and wind direction will be move into second and third columns in result table.

 * #### Examples